 The University expects all members of the University Community to comply with applicable laws, System Regulations, and University policies.
 Members of the University Community who violate these policies and laws may be subject to disciplinary action or sanctions, up to and including termination of employment, expulsion from the University, or being barred from University premises and events.

 In accordance with federal and state laws, the University has adopted two distinct policies and procedures for responding to reports of Sexual Misconduct.
 The applicable policy is based on the nature, context, and location of the alleged conduct.
-Title IX Sexual Misconduct is addressed in accordance with System Regulation 07.06.A, and Non-Title IX Sexual Misconduct is addressed in accordance with System Regulation 07.06.B.
-The Title IX Coordinator or designee will assume responsibility for determining which policy should be utilized to address a report ofSexualof Sexual Misconduct and will coordinate the appropriate processes.
+Title IX Sexual Misconduct is addressed in accordance with System Regulation 07.06.A, and Non-Title IX Sexual Misconduct is addressed inaccordance with System Regulation 07.06.A, and Non-Title IX Sexual Misconduct is addressed inaccordance with System Regulation 07.06.B.
+The Title IX Coordinator or designee will assume responsibility for determining which policy should be utilized to address a report of Sexual Misconduct and will coordinate the appropriate processes.
 The following flowchart will be utilized to assist the Title IX Coordinator in determining what policy will apply to the alleged misconduct.